AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 *

     * Known - Select this option from the drop-down box for known visitors.
 A visitor is known when they submit a form on your website and appear in the Web Personalization People page.
-    * Anonymous&nbsp;- Select this option from the drop-down box for anonymous visitors.
+    * Anonymous - Select this option from the drop-down box for anonymous visitors.

 ![](assets/image2015-5-27-17-3a23-3a2.png)